Ben Frost

-Ben Frost (born 1980) is an Australian-born musician, composer, record producer, sound designer and director based in Reykjavík, Iceland as of 2014.
+Ben Frost (born 1980) is an Australian/Icelandic musician, composer, record producer, sound designer and director born in Melbourne, Australia and based in Reykjavík, Iceland since 2005.

 Frost has contributed to albums by Canadian electronic musician Tim Hecker and American experimental rock band Swans.

 Career

 Born in Melbourne, Australia, and based in Reykjavík, Iceland, since 2005, Frost composes minimalist, instrumental, and experimental music, with influences ranging from classical minimalism to punk rock and black metal.

 His early releases include the guitar-oriented albums Steel Wound (2003) and School of Emotional Engineering (as part of the band School of Emotional Engineering) (2004).
 Theory of Machines (2007) marked a radical shift toward more angular aggressive music and was further advanced on the critically acclaimed By The Throat (2009).
 In 2011, commissioned by Unsound Festival, and as part of a collaboration with Brian Eno and fellow Icelandic composer Daníel Bjarnason, Frost released Solaris, a conceptual album which rescored Andrei Tarkovsky's film of the same name.
 In 2014 after signing with British record label Mute Records, Frost released the critically lauded and distinctly more rhythmical album Aurora.
 In 2017 Frost traveled to Chicago to record The Centre Cannot Hold with Steve Albini.
 In addition to his studio albums, Frost has collaborated with contemporary dance companies Chunky Move, the Icelandic Dance Company Contemporary Dance of Cuba and the British choreographer Wayne McGregor.
 He composed the music for Wayne McGregor's 2010 production FAR.

 Frost co-composed Music for Solaris with Daníel Bjarnason, which was inspired by both Stanisław Lem's novel Solaris and the 1972 Tarkovsky film of the same name.
 It was performed by Frost, Bjarnason, and Sinfonietta Cracovia.
 He composed the music for the films Sleeping Beauty, the Icelandic drama The Deep, and the 2015 British television series Fortitude.
 In 2012, he traveled to the Democratic Republic of Congo with Richard Mosse, along with Trevor Tweeten to score the sound for Mosse's artwork The Enclave.

 In 2013, in his first directorial role, he premiered a critically acclaimed music-theatre adaptation of the Iain Banks novel The Wasp Factory.

 In 2015, Frost, in collaboration with Paul Haslinger, created the score for Tom Clancy's Rainbow Six Siege.

 Two years later, in 2017, Frost scored the film Super Dark Times.
 In that same year, he premiered a new installation at the Barbican Centre in London, titled Incoming, with Richard Mosse and Trevor Tweeten.
 The piece used advanced surveillance technology to comment on the refugee crisis in Europe, and later toured worldwide.

 From 2017 to 2020, Frost created the score for all three seasons of Netflix's German sci-fi thriller Dark.
 In 2022, Frost, Mosse and Tweeten premiered their third collaborative installation, Broken Spectre, at 180 the Strand in London.
 Frost premiered two new sound installations in 2023, Enduring Amazon at the Momentary in Arkansas and The Predatory Chord at the Megaron in Athens.